 What about you?

-I know, a few of you, my dear readers, don’t like it when I get political here on the blog.
+I know, a few of you, my Dear Readers, don’t like it when I get political here on the blog.
 (Though I named it Nancy’s Point for a reason.)
+I’ve been told to stop politicizing.
+I’ve been unfollowed for getting too political.
+Whatever that means.

-But like those kids have so eloquently said time and time again, this isn’t a political issue.
+But like those kids have said time and time again, this isn’t a political issue.
 Or it shouldn’t be.

 The movement these kids have managed to get rolling in such a short amount of time is truly impressive.